-The left-hand oven is supplied with glide-out oven shelves.
+As well as standard shelves, the left-hand oven is supplied with a set of runners for a glide-out oven shelf.

-To fit the glide-out shelves, hook the front of the shelf onto the runners as shown (Fig. 2.21).
-The rear of the shelf should rest on the runners, in front of the rear stop (Fig. 2.21).
+To fit the glide-out shelf, hook the front of the shelf onto the runners as shown (Fig. 2.23).
+The rear of the shelf should rest on the runners, in front of the rear stop (Fig. 2.23).

-The glide-out shelves and runners can be easily removed or repositioned.
+The glide-out shelf and runners can be easily removed or repositioned.

-To remove the glide-out shelves
+To remove the glide-out shelf